Welcome to the family pages of Family Kordon

 Also in future Mechthild Kordon and her son Matthias like to take hints to names, origins and other family members.
 We answer inquiries with reasoned interest likewise gladly.
 The contact is possible via the webmaster of this site.

-The result of the genealogy is an ancestor tree with the various branches of the family.
+The result of the family research is a very extensive collection of data and reports from the various branches of the family.

-Since 1985 Mechthild Kordon from Wilnsdorf writes a circular letter to the Kordons every year at Christmas time.
+Since 1985 Mechthild and Josef Kordon from Wilnsdorf write a circular letter to the Kordons every year at Christmas time.
 This includes interesting reports on the progress of genealogy.
 Also an interesting section are the informative family news about events in the family.

 Especially the latter heading thrives on information provided by interested Kordons.
-Please send further messages to Mechthild Kordon, In Steinkaute 6, 57234 Wilnsdorf, Germany.
+Please send further messages to Mechthild Kordon, In Steinkaute 6, 57234 Wilnsdorf, Germany or via email to me.

 Here in the archive you can read all previously published newsletters as PDF document.
 The original language is German but some are translated into English.
 Simply click behind the year of publication on the wished language button.